wlads/reefpoints/source/posts/2014-04-29-the-problem-with-server-rendered-errors.md

 Here is the problem.
 When you are dealing with a client-side model and a server-rendered model there won't always be a 1-to-1 representation of the model.
-In those cases you can rely on ember-data's serializer to transform the properties on server-rendered error object to ones that exist on the client data model.
+In those cases you can rely on ember-data's serializer to transform the properties on a server-rendered error object to ones that exist on the client data model.
 How about properties that don't exist at all in any form on the client?
 You could have a validation error on something only meant for server-rendered purposes.
 How do we best handle